 I sure hope your husband doesn't read this website!
 I think you are a genius for thwarting his, what I consider to be excessive, "brand-consciousness".
 I, too, buy what is on sale because I haven't discovered any difference in the different brands.
-I'm like you, tho, in thinking nothing else works as well as Dawn!
-Keep up the good work, and God bless you.

 I did something similiar with my husband.
 I wanted to switch from regular green tea to decaffinated, but my husband swore he could taste the difference and didn't want me to switch.
 So, for about two weeks I mixed 3/4 reg. tea with 1/4 decaf.
 The next week I went half and half.
 I continued this until it was all decaf.
 After a couple of weeks of the decaf, I asked him how he liked the tea.
 He said it was great.
 Then I told him of my little deception.
 He was very surprised but agreed that I was right.
 Sometimes you just have to do things gradually.

 I do not have this problem with my husband.
 But do what you have to so you can on stay within the budget.
 Also I have loyal brand to Heinz and Hunts catsup.
 There is just some things that off will not do.